Ever heard of Take Me Back To Dear Old Blighty, Now I Have To Call Him Father, It Takes An Irish Heart To Sing An Irish Song, or Bless ’Em All?

 Details of Fred’s life are frustratingly sketchy — little is known even to his living offspring, including this author, his grandson.
 One can speculate, however, that he must have taken to music at an early age, and it is likely that the family always had a piano in the parlour wherever they moved.
 It is not known whether Fred had any formal musical training, but he certainly knew enough, or learned enough, to be able to write his own music scores, band parts, and arrangements, and he was known for his skill as a pianist.
 According to one family story, somehow, while on a personal tour of Wales, the great Polish pianist (and later Poland’s prime minister) Ignace Jan Paderewski (1860–1941) heard Fred play and offered to take him on as a pupil.
 Fred’s father would have none of it, however.
 Music was not steady work, not a trade likely to bring money into the house.

 It is, then, no surprise that Fred removed himself from such a constraining atmosphere at the earliest opportunity.
 That came in 1901, when, on 1 July, a couple of months shy of his twenty-first birthday, Fred married Bertha Lloyd, the daughter of a railway worker in Treherbert, in the Rhondda Valley.
 The Lloyds had been sheep farmers in the Vale of Glamorgan.
 Bertha’s grandfather had owned a farm called “Great Frampton,” just outside Llantwit Major, but upon his death the farm had gone to the eldest son, and Bertha’s father had had to find other employment.
 Despite their straitened circumstances, some of the Lloyds had literary pretensions.
-One of Bertha’s cousins was Collie Knox, a well-known Daily Mail journalist of the 1930s and ’40s; another cousin, Ellis Lloyd, was a novelist of Welsh life and, briefly, a Member of Parliament in Ramsay MacDonald’s first Labour government.
+One of Bertha’s cousins was Collie Knox, a well-known Daily Mail journalist of the 1930s and ’40s; another cousin, Ellis Lloyd, was a novelist of Welsh life and, from 1929 to 1931, a Member of Parliament for the constituency of Llandaff and Barry in Ramsay MacDonald’s second Labour government.
 Bertha herself was, by all accounts, an unpretentious, no-nonsense type with a typical singsong South Wales accent (unlike Fred, who apparently divested himself of any regionalism).

 How Fred and Bertha came to meet is unknown, but it is likely that Fred and his father had been auctioneering in the Treherbert area.
 The wedding took place in All Saints (Anglican) Church in Treherbert (the church no longer exists), and shortly after, Fred abandoned his father’s auction business and fled with Bertha to London.
 Except for brief summer holiday visits and the occasional family funeral, Fred made metropolitan London the core of his universe thereafter.